Another Special Life in Christ:

 “I remember wanting answers, but didn’t know how to get them,” he said.
 “I wanted somebody to sit down and tell me what God thought about what I was doing.”

 McKrae first accepted Jesus Christ in 1991.
-He sought counseling through the Exodus movement to curb his same-sex attractions, and by 1996 had met and married a woman in the Baptist church he attended in Spartanburg.
+He sought counseling through the Exodus movement to curb his same-sex attractions, and by 1996 he had met and married a woman in the Baptist church he attended in Spartanburg.
 The two now have a son and a daughter.

 Game founded Truth Ministry in 1999 (a Spartanburg-based, nondenominational Christian ministry that works with men and women who want to accept Jesus Christ and stop living as a gay man or a lesbian).
 Game estimates that his staff has counseled more than 400 men and women from around South Carolina since the program started in 1999.
 Truth Ministries offers support groups and one-on-one counseling, and members frequently travel around the state to speak to various churches.
+It is now called Hope for Wholeness Network.

 The Roman Catholic Church and the largest denomination in the state, the Southern Baptist Convention, say homosexuality is a sin across the board and will not accept same-sex unions or openly gay clergy.
 However, these two churches both stress that gays and lesbians are not barred from worshipping and are not condemned as human beings.